nrginger/paraphraser-caila-gpt-service/README.md

 # gpt-paraphaser

-This repository is a gpt paraphaser service for [Caila](https://app.caila.io/) based on OpenAI models.
+This repository is a gpt paraphaser service for [Caila](https://app.caila.io/) based on OpenAI model available at Caila.

 > Caila is a platform for hosting microservices based on ML models.
 > It is a powerful tool that can cover every aspect of your solution’s lifecycle, from model training and QA to deployment and monitoring.